 To provide a safe, caring and happy environment where everyone wants to come and give their best, knowing that mistakes are part of the learning journey.

-To encourage everyone to embrace our values of kindness, honesty, self-belief, respect and determination.
+To encourage everyone to embrace our values of kindness, honesty, respect, responsibility and determination.

 To promote healthy lifestyles, develop resilience and an awareness of personal safety.

 SMILE